Possums are marsupials which are active at night and have become well-adapted to urban environments.

 We first conduct a home inspection to identify all the points through which the possum is gaining entry to your home and then seal all of them with materials designed to be possum-proof to ensure the animals can no longer enter the house.
 Temporary one-way doors can be installed so possums cannot re-enter once they exit, and cages set up to trap the animals and then remove them.
 Our methods are designed to be as stress-free as possible for both you and the possums.

-All possum removal or relocation work is carried out to individual state or territory legislation and can vary dependent upon the type of construction of your home.
+All possum removal or relocation work is carried out to individual state or territory legislation and can vary depending upon the type of construction of your home.

 - Natural sprays - There are some natural ways to keep possums from eating seedlings and vegetables including, chilli spray applied to seedlings or netting the area to physically exclude them.